Triangle IP

 With each round costing $3-5K on average, saving one round results in substantial cost savings as well.

-For example, my patent practice involves taking over prosecution gone bad.
-In a recent case, prior counsel was still unsuccessful after 14 rounds of argument with the patent office costing the client over $50K in legal and government fees.
+For example, my patent practice involves taking over a prosecution gone bad.
+In a recent case, prior counsel was still unsuccessful after 14 rounds of argument with the patent office, costing the client over $50K in legal and government fees.

 For that same client, we averaged a little more than one round of argument and were able to resolve that over-churned case in just one more interaction with the patent office.

-The best attorneys understand the real issues and quickly get it so that they can be fixed for quick results.
-Meeting with the examiner, for example, is extremely helpful, but rarely done with paper argument being favored by those with worse statistics.
+The best attorneys understand the real issues quickly so that they can be fixed for quick results.
+Meeting with the examiner, for example, is extremely helpful, but rarely done with a paper argument being favored by those with worse statistics.

 But how do you know if your attorney is a skilled negotiator when arguing your cases?